 You miss them because you love them, that’s not a bad thing.

 I lived in the same town for 22 years before I moved.
 Everyone I loved dearest was in that town (or a few hours away).
 And most of us had never traveled too far from home.
-So, putting it in my rear-view mirror felt a lot like saying bye to all of those dear to me (except my hubby and cat, of course).
+So, putting it in my rear-view mirror felt a lot like saying bye to all of those dear to me (except my hubby, of course).
 But it is only goodbye to the ones who weren’t REALLY in your life anyway.

 Would I cry over missing my nephew’s birthday if I didn’t love him with all my heart?
 Would I worry I won’t be there when my best friend one day picks out her wedding gown, if she wasn’t important to me?
 And would I call my mom all the dang time if I didn’t love her a whole lot?
 Nope.
 I wouldn’t.